Elizabeth North

 Elizabeth North's population is slightly younger than the national pattern

-The median age in Elizabeth North is 36 years, which is slightly lower than Greater Adelaide's average of 39 and the Australian median of 38.
-Compared to Greater Adelaide, Elizabeth North has a higher proportion of residents aged 15-24 (15.1%) but fewer residents aged 75-84 (4.5%).
-Between the 2021 Census and the present day, the proportion of residents aged 15-24 has increased from 12.8% to 15.1%, while the proportion of residents aged 45-54 has decreased from 11.3% to 10.2%.
-By the year 2041, Elizabeth North's age composition is projected to change significantly.
-The 45-54 age group is expected to grow by 35%, adding 133 people and reaching a total of 514 residents from its current figure of 380.
-The 0-4 age group is forecast to grow at a more modest pace, with an increase of 7% adding only 16 residents to the population.
+The median age in Elizabeth North is 36, which is slightly below Greater Adelaide's average of 39 and also slightly below the Australian median of 38.
+Compared to Greater Adelaide, Elizabeth North has a higher proportion of residents aged 15-24 (15.0%) but fewer residents aged 75-84 (4.8%).
+Between the 2016 and 2021 censuses, the percentage of residents aged 15-24 increased from 12.8% to 15.0%, while the percentage of those aged 45-54 decreased from 11.3% to 10.1%.
+By 2041, Elizabeth North is projected to experience significant changes in its age distribution, with the 45-54 age group expected to grow by 36%, adding 132 people and reaching a total of 500 from 367 previously.
+The 0-4 age group is projected to grow at a more modest rate of 8%, adding only 18 residents.

 Frequently Asked Questions - Age